yast/yast-users/doc/autoyast.md

 # AutoYaST Support

-AutoYaST behaves in a different way depending whether it is running on 1st or not.
+AutoYaST behaves in a different way depending whether it is running on 1st stage or not.

 ## 1st Stage